kiwiz-dev/scrap-io-apidoc/source/index.html.md

 ]
 ```

-Search for a location entity (admin1, admin2 or city) and retrieve its id.
+This endpoint allows you to search for locations (admin1, admin2 or city) and retrieve its ids.

+You can list all the admin1 areas in one country, all the admin2 areas in one admin1 area, search a city inside a country, etc.

+Then, you can use the ID in the gmap search endpoint.

 **HTTP Request**